MCL Tear Treatment in Maryknoll, MO

 Pre- and Post-Surgical Rehabilitation

 Pre/post surgical rehabilitation is essential for recovery before and after surgery.
 At Axes Physical Therapy in Maryknoll, MO, we create individualized rehab plans to ready your knee for surgery by boosting strength and flexibility.
-Post-surgery, our Maryknoll, MO physical therapists partner with you to maximize recovery, concentrating on knee stability and functional restoration.
+Post-surgery, our Maryknoll, MO physical therapists collaborate with you to optimize recovery, emphasizing knee stability and function restoration.
 This comprehensive approach makes sure you can get back to your everyday activities as promptly and safely as possible.

 Maryknoll, MO Physical Therapy for MCL Tears